Schwarzlose machine gun: History

+In 1901 Schwarzlose designed a toggle-delayed pistol, but it went nowhere.
+However, in 1902 he applied for a patent on a toggle-delayed lock for a machine gun, and another one in 1903 for a belt feeding mechanism.
+Since he had only had the experience of designing handguns before, the design took several more years to finalize.

 The Schwarzlose M. 7 was a belt-fed machine gun, usually mounted on a tripod, designed by the Prussian firearms designer Andreas Schwarzlose.

 While its water-cooled barrel gave it an appearance broadly resembling the family of Maxim-derived machine-guns (such as the British Vickers and the German Maschinengewehr 08), internally the Schwarzlose was of a much simpler design, which made the weapon comparatively inexpensive to manufacture.

 Its unusual delayed blowback mechanism contained only a single spring.

 The initial variants of the M.7/12 had a cyclic rate of about 400 rounds/minute.
 During World War I this was increased to 580 rounds/minute by using a stronger mainspring.

 The Schwarzlose was robust and reliable, if used in its intended role as an infantry weapon.
 It met with less success when it was used in roles it had not been designed for, unlike the highly adaptable Maxim-derived machine guns.

 Production

 The Schwarzlose enjoyed moderate export success in the years leading up to World War I. Apart from the armies of the Austro-Hungarian empire (8mm caliber) it was adopted by the armies of Greece (6.5mm caliber), the Netherlands (6.5mm caliber) and Sweden (using the 6.5×55mm cartridge and designated kulspruta m/1914).
 In addition, the British ammunition company Kynoch produced a machine gun based on the Schwarzlose patent in 1907, using the .303 British cartridge.
 The Netherlands used a modified version, the Schwarzlose M.08, in production from 1918 (2,006 made).

 After the First World War the Schwarzlose continued in use with the new nations that emerged from the fragments of the Austro-Hungarian empire.
 Captured examples of the Schwarzlose saw some sporadic use by Russian and Italian units during the First World War.
 During World War II the Schwarzlose saw limited action in North Africa as an anti-aircraft weapon in Italian service.
 It was also the standard MG issued to Italian colonial troops.
 Besides, captured Schwarzlose machine guns of various types saw service with second line units of the Nazi German army, especially during the desperate fighting that took place in the final phases of that conflict.